 Students are responsible for the cost of tuition at Vincennes University.
 (Please check the VU website for current tuition rates and fees).
 Over the two years, students can earn as much as $27,000 in wages, which with careful planning, can cover all of a student’s education expenses.
 There are also potential grants and financial aid.

 About the Partnership

-The AIM program is a partnership between Vincennes University, Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, and Purdue University.
+The AIM program is a partnership between Vincennes University, Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, Nanshan, and Purdue University.
 The goal is to the meet the skilled worker needs of Indiana’s growing manufacturing sector.

 Under the guidance of highly experienced administrators, faculty and staff members, Vincennes University students have the opportunity to pursue or advance careers in a number of industry-specific areas of expertise such as: teaching, healthcare, computer programming, journalism, nursing, aviation, advanced manufacturing and technology.
 Through partnerships, VU graduates can continue their education toward a Bachelor’s degree at Purdue.

 Voestalpine is a globally active Group with a number of specializes and flexible companies that produce, process, and further develop high-quality steel products.
 The Group is represented by approximately 360 production and sales companies in more than 60 countries with close to 47,000 employees.
 Our Lafayette facility established in 2000 at 3709 US Highway 52 S has expanded multiple times.
 We specialize in the production and further processing of steel and aluminum tubular components with a focus on the automotive industry.
 Our products contribute to saving the lives of thousands of people every year.